lpnh/cafetiere.nvim/README.md

 a smol Neovim plugin that brews soothing warm icons, with your favorite color flavors.

-cafetiere blends the Catppuccin palettes with the icons provided by nvim-web-devicons, ensuring your icons always match your colorscheme.
+cafetiere blends the `catppuccin` palette into `nvim-web-devicons`, ensuring they always match your colorscheme.

 ## Requirements